Raqiqazafar/customer-targeting-recommendation-system/README.md

 Contains generated product recommendations for selected customers.

-Future Improvements
+##Future Improvements

 The current system can be extended with:

-Collaborative filtering
+-Collaborative filtering
-Matrix factorization
+-Matrix factorization
-Content-based recommendation
+-Content-based recommendation
-Hybrid recommendation models
+-Hybrid recommendation models
-More advanced ranking techniques
+-More advanced ranking techniques
-Time-aware recommendation models
+-Time-aware recommendation models
-Automated customer targeting
+-Automated customer targeting
-Interactive recommendation interface
+-Interactive recommendation interface
-Model monitoring and periodic retraining
+-Model monitoring and periodic retraining
-Disclaimer
+##Disclaimer

 This project is developed for learning, portfolio, and analytical demonstration purposes.

 The recommendation results are based on historical transaction behavior and should be interpreted as analytical recommendations rather than guaranteed future purchasing behavior.

-Author
+##Author

 Raqiqa Zafar